Head Of Data Science

 • Financial Wellbeing – Save, track and enhance your financial wellbeing

-• Apprenticeship - Grow and develop on the job whilst gaining a qualification
+• Apprenticeship – Grow and develop on the job while gaining a qualification

 • Direct to Work – Discount online and instore, collect your items the next day for free from your place of work or local store

-• Support Networks - Access to Network Groups to empower and celebrate each other
+• Support Networks – Access Network Groups to empower and celebrate each other

 • Wellhub – Discounted flexible monthly gym memberships, with apps, PT sessions and more

 We aim to support all candidates during the application process and are happy to provide workplace adjustments when necessary.
-Should you need support with your application due to a disability or long-term condition, feel free to get in touch with us by email (please include 'Workplace Adjustments' in the subject line), or call us on and leave a voicemail.
+Should you need support with your application due to a disability or long‑term condition, please contact us by email (please include 'Workplace Adjustments' in the subject line), or call and leave a voicemail.

 #J-18808-Ljbffr